SelinaKionnali/IES_V0/README.md

 ## Demo and Deployment

 The app is currently not deployed.
-A future deployment plan may include instructions for sideloading the app onto Apple devices or releasing it via TestFlight for internal testing.

 ## Technologies Used